jyou0012/Final-year-project_ADL/project-management/minutes/meeting 3.md

 - Teacher side: student details view

 ## 2 Next Meeting
-The next meeting will be held at 1AM on Wensday.
+The next meeting will be held at 1PM on next Wensday.